Accounting Hall of Fame: Overview

 The recipients of the award are otherwise highly decorated: 21 of the first 36 are recipients of the AICPA's highest honor, its Gold Medal award; 15 received the Alpha Kappa Psi Accounting Foundation Award; at least 15 received honorary degrees, one was knighted in England; and one received "the highest honor the U.S. federal government can bestow upon a career civilian employee, the President's Award for Distinguished Federal Civilian Service."

 In a keynote speech at the 50th anniversary of the Hall of Fame, hosted by The Ohio State University and The Academy of Accounting Historians, Lynn Turner, then chief accountant of the United States Securities and Exchange Commission (Washington D.C.), noted the influence of George O. May and numerous other recipients upon the evolution of accounting and auditing practice and principles "that makes our system of accounting the greatest in the world".

 The award has always been intended to honor world-level contributions.
 The majority of recipients have been Americans, perhaps reflecting the historic leadership of America in the development of accounting regulations and in formal accounting research as much as reflecting the U.S.-based hosting of the award.
-Accounting standards co-evolved with the New York Stock Exchange and other public financial markets which have a scale and history in the U.S. not matched by public markets in most other countries.
-Englishman Sir Arthur Lowes Dickinson was one of the earliest inductees, honored in 1951 for establishing principles of consolidated accounting for conglomerate companies such as U.S. Steel while he was senior partner of Price-Waterhouse in the U.S. during 1901 to 1913.
+Accounting standards co-evolved with the New York Stock Exchange and other public financial markets, which have a scale and history in the U.S. not matched by public markets in most other countries.
+Englishman Sir Arthur Lowes Dickinson was one of the earliest inductees, honored in 1951 for establishing principles of consolidated accounting for conglomerate companies such as U.S. Steel while he was senior partner of Price-Waterhouse in the U.S. from 1901 to 1913.
 The first Canadian inducted was Howard Irwin Ross in 1977.
 The first woman inducted was Katherine Schipper in 2007.

 Inductees

-As of 2022, there are 113 inducted members of The Accounting Hall of Fame: Click the asterisk by each member's name to go to the American Accounting Association's website and learn more about them.
+As of 2025, there are 125 inducted members of The Accounting Hall of Fame: Click the asterisk by each member's name to go to the American Accounting Association's website and learn more about them.